ichiLamuchy/MITx-6.00.1/README.md

 # MITx-6.00.1
-Introduction to Computer Science and Programming Using Python
+Introduction to Computer Science and Programming Using Python from www.edx.org

+\
+\
+\
 List of Lecture Topics

 Lecture 1 – Introduction to Python:\